growbit/turbogwt-http/README.md

 Ps: Registration is a TurboG Core class.
 Inherits from HandlerRegistration, but is essentially a general purpose registration element.
- All register* methods in Requestor returns a registration instance, enabling the latter deregistration.
+ All register* methods in Requestor return a registration instance, enabling the latter deregistration.

 ## Easier header construction
 TurboG HTTP provides Header classes facilitating complex header construction.
- E.g., you can create a QualityFactorHeader and pass it to youy request.
+ E.g., you can create a QualityFactorHeader and pass it to your request.

 ## Extensible design
 All Requests are created by an underlying abstraction called Server.
 This Server interface is analogous to the JDBC Datasource and provides a new ServerConnection by calling getConnection().
 This design allows you to determine how you want to communicate with your Server over all your application.